Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 6. split the remaining work instead of gambling on one more broad patch

-That is not the most cinematic workflow.
+The shape is unglamorous.
 It is the one I trust.

-• merging broad AI-generated refactors that no one can explain
+• merging broad AI-generated refactors no one can explain

 • changing code and tests together without stating which layer was wrong

-• using green CI as proof that the design is now healthier
+• treating green CI as evidence the design is healthier

 A passing suite is good news.
-It is not a philosophy.
+Not a philosophy.

 Related reading